cmunilla/JPath/README.md

 Reading a Document
 ------------------
-The simplest most straight forward way to use JsonPath is via the static read API.
+The simplest most straight forward way to use JPath is via the static read API.

 ```java
 String json = "...";